An immune-related condition that affects the mouth.

 It is important to note that although the removal of the affected teeth often resolves the stomatitis in most cases, some cats will require additional medication and therapy to help reduce the pain and inflammation.

 For cats that cannot undergo surgery, medical management may consist of:

 Thorough oral hygiene is essential in preventing further problems, even after surgery.
 This may include teeth brushing and other oral hygiene products.

-In 60-80% of the cases, cats will do well after the removal of teeth and not require any further medication.
+In 60-95% of the cases, cats will do well after the removal of all their teeth and not require any further medication.

 Only in rare cases will the inflammation and pain continue after a full mouth extraction.
 In these cases, cyclosporine, feline interferon, or stem cell therapy may help long term.